Low-Cost Spay & Neuter

 Cost of Surgery*

-Prices are for residents in our service cities (Altadena, Arcadia, Bradbury, Glendale, La Cañada Flintridge, La Crescenta-Montrose, Monrovia, Pasadena, San Marino, Sierra Madre, South Pasadena).
+Prices are for residents in our animal control contact cities (Altadena, Arcadia, Bradbury, Glendale, La Cañada Flintridge, La Crescenta-Montrose, Monrovia, Pasadena, San Marino, Sierra Madre, South Pasadena and Unincorporated Pasadena).
 If you live outside our area, you will be charged an additional $30.00.

 Pit bulls, pit bull mixes, Chihuahuas and their mixes 15 pounds or less are sterilized and microchipped at no cost to you, if you reside in our service area.
 Your dog will be assessed to determine whether or not it meets required breed and weight specifications.
 Additional fees may apply for non-routine surgeries.